Pillar 1

 20-in-a-Row Putting: from 3-4 feet, miss = restart at zero

 When you submit your focus areas, handicap, and session length, PracticeCaddie's AI generates a structured plan: warm-up, skill blocks, and a finisher.
-If you've opted in to feedback-aware planning, your last few session notes are factored in too.
+If you have an active Season Goal, the plan inherits the focus and duration that match your current phase (off-season block, pre-season variability, in-season skills games, or peak freshness).
+If you've opted in to feedback-aware planning, your Skills Assessment leaks and last few session notes are factored in too.
 Each drill includes an objective, success criterion, and pro tip.

 Variability, specificity, challenge, and feedback.
 These are four ideas from skill-acquisition research (Schmidt & Lee, Henry, Guadagnoli & Lee, Ericsson) that consistently predict whether practice transfers to actual performance.
 PracticeCaddie's plan generator weights drills against all four.